connected-digital-energy-meter/cdem_docs/docs/README.md

 ## Intro

 This is the result of a research project from the [University College VIVES](https://www.vives.be) commissioned by [Fluvius](https://www.fluvius.be).
-The main goal of this project was to build a open source kit for DIY users and manufacturers that want to use the P1 port of the Fluvius Smart Meter to register its data to a broker.
+The main goal of this project was to build a open source solution for DIY users and manufacturers that want to use the P1 port of the Fluvius Smart Meter to register its data to a broker.

 ## Researchers